Long Harbour’s third build to rent (BTR) investment venture has raised £500m of capital from investors to help grow its portfolio across the UK.

 The real estate manager’s new Long Harbour Multi-Family (LHMF) will target the development of BTR schemes of over 150 units in London, the South East and selected regional cities.

-The initial £500m capital secured is expected to be deploy into the sector in the next 24 months.
+The initial £500m capital secured is expected to be deployed into the sector in the next 24 months.

 LHMF’s first investment will be the £70m forward funding of a 166-unit scheme at Tottenham Hale, with developer Berkley Square Developments.